bowmanjd/vimtalk/slides/presentation.md

 Notes:

 Welcome.
 I am Jonathan Bowman.
+This talk is about Vim, a terminal-based text editor.
 I have been using Vim for over 20 years.
-I know that makes me just a beginner, but you have to start somewhere.
+Still learning...

 ---